-Have you ever been clued in to a recipe which is so easy and delicious, it seems almost too good to be true?
-This easy cola chicken recipe was given to my parents years ago by my late uncle.
+Have you ever been clued into a recipe that is so easy and delicious, that it seems almost too good to be true?
+This easy Coca-Cola chicken thighs recipe was given to my parents years ago by my late uncle.
+At that time, it was known by my uncle as Pepsi Cola chicken.
 Over the years, it’s become a family favorite.
-Frequently requested for birthdays, I always enjoy making it.
+Frequently requested for birthdays, I always enjoy making this super simple cola chicken thighs recipe.
 When our boys were growing up, they eagerly devoured it whenever it was served.
 Now that my husband and I are empty-nesters, we’ve scaled it down a bit and still have leftovers.
 I even created a crock pot version.
-Read on to get the scoop about this amazing, mouth-watering meal!
+Read on to get the scoop about the best Coca-Cola chicken thighs recipes!

 ***Disclaimer: This post contains affiliate links, which means as an Amazon Associate I earn from qualifying purchases at no additional cost to you.*** Already know what you’d like to get from Amazon?
 Here’s a handy way to get to the website, linked to one of my favorite easy recipe books.
 Just click on the link, then browse around and do your shopping.